Absence Seizure (“Petit Mal”)

 During a clonic seizure, you may lose control of bodily functions and begin jerking rhythmically in various parts of your body.
 Consciousness may be temporarily lost and followed by confusion.
 Clonic seizures begin in early childhood.
 With time, clonic seizures may eventually progress to generalized tonic-clonic seizures.

-Complex Partial Seizures (Psychomotor or Temporal Lobe Seizures)
+(Complex Partial Seizures) (Psychomotor or Temporal Lobe Seizures) Old Name

 Begins with a blank look or empty stare.
 You may be unaware of your surroundings and seem dazed and confused.
 The seizure may progress to include chewing movements, mumbling, uncoordinated activity, or sometimes performing meaningless bits of behavior which appear random and clumsy.
 These may include picking at your clothes, trying to remove them, walking about aimlessly, picking up things, or mumbling.
 Someone experiencing a complex partial seizure may become frightened and try to run and struggle.
 Following the seizure, there will be no memory of it.
 A complex partial seizure usually lasts about 2 to 4 minutes.
 It may be followed by a longer lasting confusion.
 Once the pattern of seizures is established, it will usually be repeated with each subsequent seizure